mhaid/abf-converter/README.md

 # ABF-converter
-Conversion of ABF files to make them compatible with the mini analysis program
+Conversion of ABF files to make them compatible with the Mini Analysis Program

 ## Description
-This python script convertes ABF files (Axon™ Binary File Format) with any ABF file version supported by pyABF into the compatible version for Mini Analysis Program (ABF Version 1).
+This python script convertes ABF files (Axon™ Binary File Format) with any ABF file version supported by pyABF into the compatible version for Mini Analysis Program by Synaptosoft (ABF Version 1).

 ## Usage
 1. Clone the repository